- This event has passed.

 For one-to ones: a query letter, a one page synopsis and the first chapter/15 pages

-Hayley Steed assists Madeleine Milburn with UK, US and Film & TV rights, and works closely with the agency’s clients.
+Hayley Steed works with Madeleine Milburn at the Madeleine Milburn Literary Agency.
+She also coordinates Digital, Film & TV rights, working closely with the agency’s clients.
 Previously she was Publicity Assistant at ED Public Relations, specialising in promoting bestselling authors and collaborating with publishers.
-She was shortlisted for the PPC Children’s Book Award last year for her work on the campaign for Jenny Downham’s Unbecoming.
+She was shortlisted for the PPC Children’s Book Award for her work on the campaign for Jenny Downham’s Unbecoming.
 After graduating from Loughborough University with a First Class Honours in English she spent a year interning at five of the top UK literary agencies.
-She is also a long suffering West Ham fan and season ticket holder.

 For one-to-ones: Hayley requests a query letter, a one page synopsis and the opening 50 pages/three chapters